 - a.
 Have gained the Record of School Achievement (RoSA) or equivalent. - b.
 Have attended 85% of the available school days. - c.
 Have completed HSC: All My Own Work on the NESA website. - d.
 Complete all the requirements of the course (including VET work placement) such as class work, homework, examinations and assessment tasks. - e.
 Make a serious attempt at assessment tasks and examinations, which contribute to more than 50% of available school assessment marks. - f.
-Complete a pattern of study requirement to be found on page 14.
+Complete a pattern of study requirement to be found on page 17. - g.
+Satisfactorily complete the NESA minimum standards in numeracy, reading and writing at level 3 or 4.